-Quality atmosphere and ethos
+2. Quality atmosphere and ethos

 Soccer for young people should be conducted in a safe, positive and encouraging atmosphere.
-A child-centred ethos will help to ensure that competition and specialisation are kept in their appropriate place.
-Too often unhealthy competitive demands are placed on children too early and results in excessive levels of pressure on them and consequently, high levels of dropout from sport.
+A child centred ethos will help to ensure that competition and specialisation are kept in their appropriate place.
+Too often unhealthy competitive demands are placed on children too early and results in excessive levels of pressure on them and as a consequence, high levels of dropout from sport.

-Equality
+3. Equality

 All children should be treated in an equitable and fair manner regardless of age, ability, sex, religion, social and ethnic background or political persuasion.
-Children with disability should be involved in sports activities in an integrated way, thus allowing them to participate to their potential alongside other children.
+Children with special needs should be involved in sports activities in an integrated way, thus allowing them to participate to their potential alongside other children.

-Fair Play:
+4. Fair Play: